af-afk/af-afk/README.md

 - [Stylus Saturdays](https://stylus-saturdays.com), writing a Stylus-centric newsletter and dApps.

-- [Markov Geist](https://github.com/markovgeist), building a emergent systems, commercialising various projects.
+- [Markov Geist](https://github.com/markovgeist), building emergent systems, commercialising various projects.

-- [Rust for Smart Contracts](https://rust-for-smart-contracts.com), an open source book on writing smart contracts in Rust for Arbitrum, Solana, and NEAR.
+- [Rust for Smart Contracts](https://rust-for-smart-contracts.com), an open source book introducing smart contract programming with Rust for Arbitrum, Solana, and NEAR.

 - Organising hackathons and giving talks.
-My most recent was an on-chain competition to optimise a bespoke Proof of Work algorithm for finding chess check situations
+My most recent was an on-chain competition to optimise a bespoke Proof of Work algorithm for finding chess check solutions.

 I used to develop most recently: